 # 19: The Castle (1997) — IMDb star rating: 7.7/10

-My only Australian movie to make the list.
-I was thinking about my most quoted movie of all-time, and this is a close battle with ‘Anchorman: The Legend of Ron Burgundy’ and ‘Happy Gilmore’, however ‘The Castle’ has a higher star rating and gets the nod for being an Aussie film.
+My only Australian movie on the list.
+I was thinking about my most quoted movie of all time, and this is a close battle with ‘Anchorman: The Legend of Ron Burgundy’ and ‘Happy Gilmore’, however ‘The Castle’ has a higher star rating and gets the nod for being an Aussie film.
 From “tell ’em to get stuffed” to “the vibe” to “the serenity” to “he’s an ideas man” to “we could talk for hours” and “I dug another hole”, The Castle is a truly classic Australian film.
-For anyone who hasn’t seen it yet, do yourself a favour and check it out.
+For anyone who hasn’t seen it yet, please do yourself a favour and check it out.
 Truly knee-slapping fun.

 # 18: Midnight in Paris (2011) — IMDb star rating: 7.7/10

-The best Woody Allen film by far in my opinion.
-A lot of people might say ‘Manhattan’ or ‘Annie Hall’ or even ‘Hannah and Her Sisters’ may be better, but I tend to prefer the movies that Woody actually doesn’t appear in himself.
+It is the best Woody Allen film by far, in my opinion.
+Many people might say ‘Manhattan’ or ‘Annie Hall’ or even ‘Hannah and Her Sisters’ may be better, but I tend to prefer the movies that Woody actually doesn’t appear in himself.
 When Owen Wilson’s character gets to go back in time and meet F. Scott Fitzgerald and Ernest Hemingway and Salvador Dali and Pablo Picasso, this is movie magic at its finest.
 Plus, Marion Cotillard as Adriana is magical too.
 I’d escape Rachel McAdams as Inez for her any day.

 # 17: Groundhog Day (1993) — IMDb star rating: 8.0/10

-Just brilliant in my opinion, and the best Bill Murray film by far.
+Just brilliant, in my opinion, and the best Bill Murray film by far.
 What would you do if you were stuck living the same day over and over again in a town that you didn’t want to be in?
-The main character Phil first tries to take advantage of others, then commit crimes, then kill himself, then learn skills, then help others and finally find true love.
-Another great example of movies being able to teach us something using a method that couldn’t possibly happen in real life.
+The main character, Phil, first tries to take advantage of others.
+He then commits crimes, tries to kill himself, learns skills, helps others and finally finds true love.
+Another great example of movies teaching us something using a method that couldn’t possibly happen in real life.

 # 16: Donnie Darko (2001) — IMDb star rating: 8.1/10